MatthieuHernandez/StraightforwardNeuralNetwork/README.md

 ## Installation

-To run this library you need to [boost library 1.69.0](https://github.com/boostorg/boost/releases/tag/boost-1.69.0).
+To compile this library you need to [boost library 1.69.0](https://github.com/boostorg/boost/releases/tag/boost-1.69.0).

 ## License